apache/singa/tool/release/README.md

 ## In the release.py

-Internally, the script retrieve latest git tag by `git describe`, and increment the version accroding to semantic versioning, then push latest tag to remote master.
+Internally, the script retrieve latest git tag by `git describe`, and increment the version according to semantic versioning, then push latest tag to remote master.

 ## Next step